RedHatQE/widgetastic.core/new-docs/tutorials/index.rst

 **Ready to begin?** Start with Basic Widgets and follow the sequence.

-Each tutorial includes:
-* Complete working examples using the widgetastic test page
-* Step-by-step explanations
-* Best practices and common patterns
-* Hands-on exercises

 **Support**: All examples use elements from ``testing/html/testing_page.html`` - you can test everything yourself!